Asian Languages & Literature

 The Pomerantz Career Center also maintains lists of internships in Asia and the United States.

 The university’s Main Library contains approximately 80,000 volumes in Asian languages and 140,000 Western-language volumes on Asian subjects, as well as periodicals, films, and a Chinese-Japanese computer terminal that gives students and faculty access to the growing Research Libraries Information Network in Asian languages.
 Since 1975, the University of Iowa has been a member of the Library of Congress acquisition program for Indian books and periodicals.
 The Language Media Center in Phillips Hall offers programs to help you learn the language of your choice.

 The Pomerantz Career Center is a great resource for students researching internships and careers.

 Asian languages and literature graduates pursue careers in education, government, communication, business, and other fields in the United States and beyond.
 The programs also provide an excellent background for advanced study in the humanities and social sciences and in professional schools.

-Also, the number of Americans who can speak Asian languages is still small.
-Many career opportunities exist for individuals trained in these areas.
+The number of Americans who can speak Asian languages is still small, so many career opportunities exist for individuals trained in these areas.

 Apply to the College of Liberal Arts and Sciences.